 So, typically if you don’t need extreme portability and durability, it’s usually best to start with the larger of these systems: the S8 Expert and Logiq e.

-The SonoSite systems are notoriously easy to use which is why this factor that might steer you towards the M-Turbo.
+The SonoSite systems are notoriously easy to use.
 You can simply turn it on, and start scanning.
 There’s nothing complex about it to confuse users.
 While other systems can be relatively easy, the M-Turbo is much less intimidating.

 The M-Turbo was designed for the “Bedside” aka “Point of Care” ultrasound market, where physicians will often perform the scanning.
 It’s not designed for techs who will perform full diagnostic studies all day, every day.
 It’s just too small and it quickly becomes unfriendly for the user.

 Interested in one of these excellent mid-price, mid-range portable ultrasound machines?
-Contact Probo Medical today at 866-513-8322 and speak with one of our expert sales representatives.
+Contact us today at (440) 459-1625 and speak with one of our expert sales representatives.